 In 1971, one of the bloodiest conflicts of post-Second World War era occurred in East Pakistan, now Bangladesh.
 According to different sources, anywhere from 26000 to 3000000 East Pakistanis became victims of atrocities committed by the Pakistani military and paramilitary.
 Despite the knowledge of this carnage, there was a general disinclination to regard this as genocide from the international community and the "U.S. government, for whom Pakistan was an ally, suppressed all internal reports at that time claiming that it was genocide" (Spencer, 2012).
-At that time, the only international Commission of Jurists that highlighted atrocities committed by Pakistani military and paramilitary.
+At that time, the only international platform to discuss the possibility of genocide was The International Commission of Jurists that highlighted atrocities committed by Pakistani military and paramilitary.